Yoshi2255/digitalgarden/src/site/notes/Items & Concepts/subterranean races.md

 - Orc
 - Goblin
 - Hobgoblin
 - Kobold (though many disagree with that classification because Kobolds are ever-present in the world and didn't participate in the enslavement of [[Items & Concepts/terrestrial humanoids\|terrestrial humanoids]].
-But because their origin isn't commonly known so they are assumed to be [[Items & Concepts/subterranean races\|subterranean races]])
+But because their origin isn't commonly known they are assumed to be [[Items & Concepts/subterranean races\|subterranean races]])
 - Drow Elf